equinor/flownet/docs/configuration_file.rst

 * Datum pressures and contacts

-For permeability, porosity and bulk volume multipliers there is also an option to include a regional (based on an existing grid parameter) or global multiplier as well.
+For permeability, porosity and bulk volume multipliers there is also an option to include a regional (based on an existing grid parameter) or global multiplier on top of the per tube one.

 In addition there are a few optional parameters that may be included: